AllWellNow/devPortfolio/README.md

 # iOS Developer Portfolio
 Hi!
-I'm Misha, a junior iOS developer.
-Welcome to my portfolio :)
+I'm Misha, and I'm a Sowtware developer.
+This is my iOS portfolio :)

 The structure of this portfolio is a list of the projects I've done during my path through coding.
 I'm also adding short descriptions, technologies used, and extra notes to some projects in this list.

-Any questions appeared?
-Ask me directly!
-Contact info available right after the last project in the portfolio

 ## <a href="https://apps.apple.com/pl/app/hungry-intermittent-fasting/id6446183174">Hungry</a> - an Intermittent Fasting App